 Today, Billings Farm is a thriving dairy farm, breeding an award-winning herd of Jersey dairy cows, as well as Southdown sheep, oxen, and draft horses.
 Surrounded by more than 200 acres of cropland and the Mount Tom forest, Billings Farm & Museum provides visitors with a unique window into rural Vermont farm life.

-Visitors can also explore our 1890 Farm House, originally built as a modern, multi-purpose addition to Frederick Billings’s expanding farm operation, now meticulously restored to its 19th century heyday.
+Visitors can also explore the 1890 Farm House, originally built as a modern, multi-purpose addition to Frederick Billings’s expanding farm operation, now meticulously restored to its 19th century heyday.
 Extensive displays are exhibited in 19th century barns and use artifacts, oral histories, and photographs to depict the seasonal round of activities that shaped the lives and culture of rural Vermonters.